kubernetes/kubernetes/docs/secrets.md

 However, creation of many smaller secrets could also exhaust memory.
 More comprehensive limits on memory usage due to secrets is a planned feature.

+Kubelet only supports use of secrets for Pods it gets from the API server.
+This includes any pods created using kubectl, or indirectly via a replication controller.
+It does not include pods created via the kubelets `--manifest-url` flag, its `--config` flag, or its REST API (these are not common ways to create pods.)

 ### Consuming Secret Values

 The program in a container is responsible for reading the secret(s) from the